What is Air Passenger Duty?

 How does APD work?

-APD adds a charge to the price of all passenger flights from UK airports (except in the Scottish Highlands, and for direct long-haul flights departing from Northern Ireland).
+APD adds a charge to the price of all passenger flights from UK airports (except in the Scottish Highlands and Islands region, and for direct long-haul flights departing from Northern Ireland).

 How much you pay depends on how far you’re travelling, plus what class of travel you choose.
 And it applies to domestic flights as well as international travel.

-There are two destination bands, A and B. Countries are grouped depending on how far they are from London.
-The following countries are included in tax band A:
+There are four destination bands, domestic, A, B and C. Countries are grouped depending on how far they are from London.
+For more information on the countries covered by each band, please visit www.gov.uk:

 Air Passenger Duty rates

-In addition to the two bands, there are three rates of APD.
-The rates apply to both bands, based on the class of travel that you book:
+In addition to the four destination bands, there are three rates of APD.
+The rates apply to all bands, based on the class of travel that you book:

 - Reduced rate: Applies to the lowest class of travel on the plane, for seat pitches of less than 1.016 metres (40 inches)